 Accounting is essential for businesses to not only know their net worth or P&L but also the revenue and the expenses.
-Cash balance helps in determining the current and future of the business.
-There are two accounting methods in which a transaction is recorded:
+Therefore, cash balance helps in determining the current and future of the business.
+There are two accounting methods in which you can record transactions:

 1. Accrual accounting

 2. Cash accounting

 Accrual accounting method:

 Accrual accounting is one of the two Accounting Methods, where the user can maintain the record and also earn the revenue.
 Usually, income is a concept that is a record in the books of accounts even before there is a flow of cash into the business.

 The revenue will be recorded as soon the product or service is deliver in an expectation that they will receive cash in the near future.
 Therefore, even the expenses of the business are record in the same manner, also though there is no cash paid.